gonner22/AIPG-GenHub/README.md

 Feel free to jump to the section that interests you the most!

 ## TextGen Automation
-**AI-Horde-Worker**
+**AI-Grid-Worker**
-This component enables the setup of an AI Horde Worker, designed to complete text inference jobs on the Horde.
+This component enables the setup of an AI Grid Worker, designed to complete text inference jobs on The Grid.

 **aphrodite-engine**
-Aphrodite serves as the official backend engine for PygmalionAI.
-Will be used by the worker for inference.
+Aphrodite serves as the official backend engine for Text Inference.

 ### Installation
 #### Pre-requisites